NewQODEX QA Services for API teams.Learn more →

 In Qodex the same agent writes both kinds of scenario against the same endpoint inventory.
 Alongside the happy-path and error-handling checks, it authors attack scenarios: broken object level authorization (BOLA), IDOR probes across user roles, auth bypass attempts, and injection payloads.
 Security scenarios use inverted semantics, where a pass means the attack was blocked, and the agent is built to never "fix" a failing security test by weakening its assertion.

-The full methodology, including the OWASP API Top 10 coverage table and multi-role IDOR testing, lives on the API security testing page.
-Both capabilities are part of the wider API Assurance Layer, which also covers endpoint discovery and governance.
+The full methodology lives on the API security testing page.
+Both are part of the wider API Assurance Layer, which also covers endpoint discovery and governance.

 Start from OpenAPI, Swagger, or Postman

 You do not start from a blank page.
-Qodex imports OpenAPI 3.x and Swagger 2.0 specs from a file or a URL, and imports Postman collections directly.
-On import, it reads your declared security schemes and infers how authentication works, so the agent arrives already knowing which endpoints exist, what parameters they take, and how to log in.
+On import, Qodex reads your declared security schemes and infers how authentication works, so the agent arrives already knowing which endpoints exist, what parameters they take, and how to log in.

-Coverage is tracked against the inventory, not against a test count: every endpoint Qodex has seen is marked tested, untested, or failing, and the agent can be pointed at the untested set to propose scenarios for it.
+Coverage is tracked against the inventory, not against a test count, and the agent can be pointed at the untested set to propose scenarios for it.
 If you are coming from a Postman-centric workflow, the Postman alternatives guide walks through what the migration looks like.

 Run on a schedule, on a webhook, or on demand